oraichain/orai_ai_bot/README.md

 # Description

-To our surprise, we are glad to introduce "Orai AI bot", a helpful AI bot that will accompany with us during the AMA.
+We are glad to introduce "Orai AI bot", a helpful AI bot that will accompany with us during the AMA.
 This bot's functionality is to lend us a hand in filtering out unique questions, get rid of [duplicated] ones and so forth.
 Hope we all get on well with "Orai AI bot".

 # How to use